Graylog2/graylog2-cookbook/README.md

   }
 ```

-Alternatively you can create an encrypted data bag and store the secrets there.
+Alternatively, you can create an encrypted data bag and store the secrets there.
 The data should be called
 'secrets' with an item 'graylog'.

 ```shell